-1970s interior design was sort of like Saturday morning kids shows.
+1970s interior design was sort of like Saturday morning kids show.
 You look back now and wonder how we hit that level of cool and surreal (and just what those designers were smoking).
 Exhibit A: Aqua Man from the ’70s Saturday morning cartoon, Justice League:

 Interior design-wise, the world looked equally surreal and cool.
-Oversized, marshmallow furniture; mind-bending geometric patterns; and don’t forget the colors — everything from the richest earth tones to the brightest Mondrian color-splats.
+Oversized, marshmallow furniture; mind-bending geometric patterns; don’t forget the colors — everything from the richest earth tones to the brightest Mondrian color-splats.

 By the ’80s, the ’70s were all a big joke (in Rock This Town, the Stray Cats sang, “Well, there’s a real square cat, he looks a-1974”).
-But now — from the furniture to the wallpaper to the hashish-hazed colors — ’70s design is back on top.
+But now — from the furniture to the wallpaper to the hashish-hazed colors — the ’70s design is back on top.
 And we have the pictures to prove it.

 If today’s mantra is, “Lean In,” the mantra 40 years ago was, “Turn on, tune in, drop out.”
-People bucked the system lots of ways, but one shocking one (to their parents, at least) was eschewing furniture.
+People bucked the system in many ways, but one shocking one (to their parents, at least) was eschewing furniture.
 Why bother with a couch when it’s cheaper, easier, and groovier to use throw pillows?
 Make your own nest with a cozy blend of body pillows, rugs, and tribal-print throws.

 Here’s another take on the decade’s love of geometric and black and white.
 This was when metallics and plastics came on strong, too.
-Lucite, brass, and copper warm up the psychedelic wallpaper in this on-trend powder room.
+Lucite, brass, and copper warm up the subtle wallpaper in this on-trend powder room.

 You can’t go wrong with white walls and well-done wood paneling in any decade.
 To get a throwback vibe, add low shag carpet, mustard-and-gray furniture, accents, and abstract art.
-Comfortable, stylish and oh-so-70s.
+Comfortable, stylish, and oh-so-70s.